grughuhler/attiny/attiny_7seg/README.txt

 This is a demo project using Arduino on an attiny 421.
-It's documented in youtube video
+It's documented in youtube video https://youtu.be/eidL9Yw58tM from Grug Huhler's YouTube channel.

+The video title is "Introduction to ATtiny Series 1 and 2 microcontrollers".